pinterest tag

 Best Season for a Road Trip

 Timing your departure can significantly influence your experience.
-Late spring or early fall is ideal – the weather is pleasant, and the summer crowds have thinned out.
+Late spring or early fall is ideal since weather conditions are pleasant and you’ll avoid summer crowds.
 Plus, the spring wildlife or fall foliage in the mountains are spectacles not to be missed.

 If you want to experience the colours during the day, depart early, and you’ll be blessed with a view of the rising sun hitting the Canadian Rockies and lush forests.